Lectionary Bible Studies and Sermons

 4:1.
 The coming day of judgment will clarify the distinction between the righteous and the wicked, for the wicked will be consumed by fire, they will be annihilated.

 v2.
 In that day, those under God's grace will be bathed with a gift of right-standing in the sight of God.
-This righteousness, like warm rays of the sun, enables them to stand forgiven and eternally accepted in the sight of God.
+This righteousness, like warm rays of the sun, will enable them to stand forgiven and eternally accepted in the sight of God.
 Like calves released from a stall, they will leap free, eternally free from guilt, self and fear.

 v3.
 The remnant will then take up their task of ruling with the messiah, executing judgment on his behalf.